 NATS offers a cash award, plus a performance of the winning composition at a NATS Conference, to the composer of the winning song cycle, group of songs, or extended single song.
-Competition is open to any composer whose submitted work meets the prescribed requirements, and who pays the competition entry fee.
+This annual competition is open to any composer whose submitted work meets the prescribed requirements, and who pays the competition entry fee.

 "The purpose of the Art Song Composition Award [formerly the Vocal Composition Award] program... is to stimulate the creation of quality vocal literature through the cooperation of singer and composer."

 —Carol Mikkelsen, NATS Art Song Composition Award Coordinator

 Philip Lasser named first place winner of 2019 NATS Art Song Composition Award

 Announcing the winners and finalists of the 2019 Art Song Composition Award